DBHi-BiC/snpEff/README.md

 The snpEff make script assumes a specific Eclipsey directory structure.
 Let's not muck with that.

-Just follow these verbatim to build snpEff into the target directory.
+To build snpEff-with-dependencies.jar in the ~/workspace/target directory:

 ```